An Adversarial Approach to Identification: Introduction

 \section{Introduction}

 Identification of structural and counterfactual parameters is a central challenge in econometric models with unobserved heterogeneity.
 In many cases, the distribution of unobserved heterogeneity is not point identified, leading to partial identification of structural and/or counterfactual parameters.
-This issue is especially pronounced in nonlinear panel models with fixed effects.
-As highlighted by \citet{ArellanoBonhomme2012}, it is only for a narrow set of models where fixed effects do not obstruct the point identification of \textit{both} structural parameters and partial effects.
-This limitation underscores the importance of developing methods that can provide sharp identification for both structural and counterfactual parameters, while remaining computationally feasible and capable of providing valid inference.
+This issue is pervasive in nonlinear panel models with fixed effects.
+Fixed effects obstruct the point identification of \textit{both} structural parameters and partial effects in all but a narrow class of models \citep{ArellanoBonhomme2012}.
+This highlights the need for methods that achieve sharp identification for both types of parameters, while remaining computationally feasible and enabling valid inference.

 Addressing these issues in nonlinear panel models is challenging.
-Many existing approaches are highly tailored to specific model features, often relying on parametric assumptions about error distributions or support and exogeneity restrictions on the covariates.
-Moreover, existing methods focus on either structural or counterfactual parameters.
+Many existing approaches are tailored to specific model features, relying on parametric assumptions about error distributions or support and exogeneity restrictions on the covariates.
+Additionally, existing methods focus on either structural or counterfactual parameters.
 This has led to a fragmented literature with various methods addressing only isolated aspects of the broader identification problem.

-We propose a general method that can be used to characterize the identified set for both structural and counterfactual parameters within a unified framework.
-Our method applies to general econometric models with unobserved heterogeneity, does not rely on parametric assumptions about error distributions, and accommodates a wide variety of conditioning variables, whether continuous or discrete, strictly exogenous or predetermined.
-When applied to nonlinear panel models, our method addresses a longstanding gap in the identification of structural and counterfactual parameters in the semiparametric binary choice model with fixed effects and either strictly exogenous or predetermined covariates.

-Our primary contribution is the development of a new framework for partial identification based on a discrepancy function with a maximin formulation.
-We construct the discrepancy function based on insights from convex analysis and show that its zeros characterize the identified set for structural parameters and arbitrary functionals of the unobserved heterogeneity, including counterfactuals.
-Importantly, the discrepancy function admits a low-dimensional representation via an extreme point representation.
-Convex duality enables then a computationally efficient linear program that is both fast and easy to implement.
-Moreover, the sample analog of this discrepancy function serves as a test statistic, facilitating valid inference.
-We establish the asymptotic distribution of this test statistic and construct critical values for hypothesis tests that are uniformly valid across the underlying probability distributions and parameter values.